irnkwon/algorithm/concepts/Linked List.md

 - Dynamic array
   - Static array = fixed array = array
 - Collection of data elements, called nodes
   - Contains reference to the next node in the list
+- No indexing

 ## Types
 - Singly Linked List